oliveirahenriques/Website/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, I am Víctor, a guy who shares a great interest on economics and finance.
-At first glance, one can think it may be difficult to understand the mathematics used on these fields, but I can assure you it is even worse when you spend a great length of time on these matters.
+Hi, I am Víctor, a guy who shares a great interest in economics and finance.
+At first glance, one can think it may be difficult to understand the mathematics used on these fields, although I can assure you it is even worse when you spend a great length of time on these matters.
 I'm not that good in math, nor at statistics, and, quite frankly, sometimes I find myself a little bit lost while studying a given topic.

-So, why does someone decide to learn such thing?
-Well, the answer became so much simpler when one can see what he's actually doing when starts to use interactive tools to solve real problems in life.
-As an undergraduate economics student, I was intrigued by the first time I wrote a regression code on R. I felt so much joy on that day

-As an Economic Researcher, I've learnt a lot with my colleagues on
+So, why does someone decide to learn such things?
+Well, the answer becomes so much easier when one can see what he's actually doing while starts to use interactive tools to solve real problems in life.
+As an undergraduate student, I was intrigued by the first time I wrote a regression code on **R** and, since then, I've learnt a lot about the **R** universe.

-Since then, I have worked as economic researcher.
-Working on projections to Relatório Focus, and Agência Estado.

-freshman at Economic Doctoral Program at Fundação Getúlio Vargas.
-As a freshman, I haven't start my research yet, althought I am pretty sure what would be.
-My past life has brought some know, My intentions towards this website is fundamentally
-By the time, I faced a
+Somehow, life lead me to work as an Economic Researcher.
+During those years, I've had some experience doing macro projections for the **Relatório Focus** and **Agência Estado**, and I took what was best to my knowledge to implement **R** on daily work.
+Nowadays, I've decided to start a Doctoral Program, challenging myself once again.

-Also, I have been spending some time on a personal project together with Ricardo Oscar.
-The project called "mineirandodados"" aims working with a fun content, such as sports data analysis, gambling, lottery and everything we don't have clue after discussing drinking a few beers.
+You see, **R** has been a huge part of my professional life so far.
+In a nutshell, I would like to share my experience all the way through the Doctoral Program, offering for you the best free available content that one can expected.
+Also, I'd like to spending some time on a personal project together with **Ricardo Oscar**.
+The project called **mineirandodados** aims working with a fun content, such as sports data analysis, gambling, lottery and everything we don't have clue after a discussion on a bar drinking a few beers.